roum02/What-I-Learn-Today/javascript/data-type.md

 Although there are many numerical data types such as float and double in language like C or Java, JavaScript has only one numerical data type called "Number".

+### Type String

+the string type is used for text data. it is typically enclosed single quotation marks, double quotation marks, or bacticks.